 Down payment gifts and rules for FHA loans

-There are several rules that homeowners need to keep in mind.
-Gifts can come from friends, family members, labor unions and employers, according to data from the Department of Housing and Urban Development (HUD).
+There are several rules that borrowers need to keep in mind.
+Gifts can come from friends, family members, labor unions and employers, according to the U.S. Department of Housing and Urban Development (HUD).
 Even nonprofit organizations can provide money for a contribution toward a down payment.

 - Real estate agents or brokers

 - Anyone with a vested interest in selling the home

 FHA loan down payment assistance

 While the FHA doesn’t have a proprietary down payment assistance program, most states offer various down payment assistance programs for both first-time and low-income homebuyers.
 Borrowers obtaining an FHA loan are typically eligible for these programs.

 You can browse first-time homebuyer programs by state on Bankrate.